-Man City penalty woes allow Arsenal to join them at the top
+Manchester City penalty woes allow Arsenal to join them at the top

 They are now one point behind City and Arsenal in third place but Liverpool, who are two points further back, can leapfrog them with a win over Manchester United on Monday.

+Spurs manager Mauricio Pochettino was disappointed with the draw but felt the team "had showed their character" after going behind so late.

-Chelsea hammered the team that succeeded them as Premier League winners as champions Leicester capitulated 3-0 at Stamford Bridge, their fourth defeat of the season coming after Diego Costa, Eden Hazard and Victor Moses all found the net.
+Chelsea, who moved up to fifth, hammered the team that succeeded them as Premier League winners as champions Leicester City capitulated 3-0.

+Goals from the league's top scorer Diego Costa, who netted his seventh of the season, Eden Hazard and Victor Moses made last season's glory feel like pre-history for Claudio Ranieri, whose title winners had received a guard of honor at Stamford Bridge in May.

 The battle of the bottom two sides saw Stoke City leave Sunderland stranded at the foot of the table with a 2-0 victory thanks to the in-form Joe Allen, who struck twice in the first half.

-Performance of the day came from Bournemouth, who enjoyed their biggest Premier League win with a 6-1 thrashing of struggling Hull City.
+Performance of the day came from Bournemouth, who enjoyed a third straight win for their biggest Premier League triumph with a 6-1 thrashing of struggling Hull City.